I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ns-bthhfpddi-_bthhfp_descriptor2.md

 KS pin category for the output function of the paired HFP device.

-`SupportsNREC`
+`ContainerId`

-Indicates whether the paired HFP device supports noise reduction / echo cancellation (NREC).
+The PnP container ID for the paired HFP device.

 `SupportsVolume`